codeofarmour/prog_books_da_project/README.md

 # Programming Books Data Analysis Project

 A beginner-level exploratory data analysis project (my first, actually).
-This analysis is being submitted as my final project for the Summer 2021 session WRAP IT, a joint initiative by SUNY Adirondack and CanCode Communities.
+This analysis is being submitted as my final project for the Summer 2021 session of WRAP IT, a joint initiative by SUNY Adirondack and CanCode Communities.

 ## Resources